-- Change is impossible without action.
-We can whittle the days, plan and wish all we want in our heads, but the truth will never change: it can only happen if we actually do it.
-We don’t have to kid ourselves.
-There are no in-betweens.
+- Change is action.
+We can whittle the days, plan and wish all we want in our heads, but the truth remains: Change only happens if we actually do it.
+No in-betweens.

-- We don’t have to wait for perfection.
+- Perfection kills.
 It’s irrational to seek for perfection because nothing is ever impervious to criticism.
-Before I started this blog, I thought I needed to be perfect first – I needed to have that catchy story, that kickass vocabulary, and that epic writing skills that can push people to action.
-In reality, I only needed to extinguish my fears and start doing it.
+Before I started this blog, I thought I needed to be perfect first—that catchy story, kick-ass vocabulary, and epic writing skills that can push people to action.
+In reality, I only needed to extinguish my fears and start writing.

-- It is good to consume – deliberately.
-In this age, stimulus is everywhere.
-We are always prompted to react to whatever is brewing in our white screen—latest posts, tweets, selfies, viral videos, name it.
-I find that it is helpful to allow ourselves to filter and choose only those voices we find value from.
+- Consume deliberately.
+Stimulus is everywhere.
+We are always prompted to react to on what’s brewing in the white screen—latest posts, tweets, selfies, viral videos, name it.
+It’s helpful to filter and choose only those voices we find value from.
 Otherwise, it can be too much that instead of feeling full, we feel empty.

-- We can be successful everyday.
+- Success lurks in the tiny details.
 Success can mean different things to different people.
 For some, it is a milestone that is eventually reached.
 That is, putting incremental action towards a goal.
 To me, success can be lived every moment.
-It is enjoying myself and consciously devoting that 24 hours that we all have to things that we truly love.
+Whenever I give my best doing something—anything—and actually living in that moment, I am successful.